![[BOTTOM]](to-bottm.gif)

 by mail.

-The membership, by a written petition signed by a majority of the non-probationary members
+The membership, by a written petition signed by a majority of the

-and promptly (i.e., within fifteen (15) days of its' receipt), to the membership for their
+(or questions) separately and promptly (i.e., within fifteen (15) days of its' receipt) to

-consideration.
-Such ballots, unless otherwise specified as in the case of Amendments to
+the membership for their consideration.
+Such ballots, unless otherwise specified as in the

-the By-Laws and Constitution, shall be decided by a majority of the membership voting.
+case of Amendments to the By-Laws and Constitution, shall be decided by a majority of the

 specified in Article VII, Section 2.

-- Nominations for Officers and Regional Directors.
+Nominations for Officers and Regional Directors.
 No persons may be a candidate

 in a Club election who has not been nominated in accordance with these By-Laws.
 A

-Committee shall consist of three members in good standing, not more than one of whom shall
+three members in good standing, not more than one of whom shall be a member of the current

-record must be kept of the Committee's deliberations and actions.
-That record is to be
+other means of choice.
+A record must be kept of the Committee's deliberations and actions.

-turned over to the Secretary.
+That record is to be turned over to the Secretary.

-Club in good standing, one candidate for each office, and for each other position on the
+the Club in good standing, one candidate for each office, and for each other position on

-Secretary shall then mail the list, including the full name of each candidate, to each
+The Secretary shall then mail the list, including the full name of each candidate, to each

-member of the Club by October 1st, so that additional nominations may be made by the
+member of the Club by October 1st, so that additional nominations may be made

-non-probationary members in good standing if they so desire.
+by the non-probationary members in good standing if they so desire.
 Nominees for Regional

 Director will be chosen by the Nomination Committee so there will be one candidate from